 Equine herpesvirus is a common virus that occurs in horse populations worldwide.
-The two most common types are EHV-1, which causes respiratory disease in young horses, abortion in pregnant mares and paralysis in horses of all ages and types, and EHV-4, which usually only causes low-grade respiratory disease but can occasionally cause abortion.
+The two most common types are EHV-1, which causes respiratory disease in young horses, abortion in pregnant mares and neurological disease in horses of all ages and types, and EHV-4, which usually only causes low-grade respiratory disease but can occasionally cause abortion.
 Following first infection the majority of horses carry the virus as a latent (silent) infection that can reactivate at intervals throughout life.
-EHV-3 is a venereal disease that causes pox-like lesions on the penis of stallions and the vulva of mares (Equine Coital Exanthema - see page 45) and EHV-5 is a virus that is currently associated with unusual sporadic cases of debilitating lung scarring (Equine Multinodular Pulmonary Fibrosis) in adult horses.
+EHV-3 is a venereal disease that causes pox-like lesions on the penis of stallions and the vulva of mares (Equine Coital Exanthema - see page 43) and EHV-5 is a virus that is currently associated with unusual sporadic cases of debilitating lung scarring (Equine Multinodular Pulmonary Fibrosis) in adult horses.

 EHV abortion can occur from two weeks to several months following infection with the virus, reflecting either recent infection or recrudescence (re-activation) of latent infection in a carrier horse.
 Abortion usually occurs in late pregnancy (from eight months onwards) but can happen as early as four months.
 Respiratory disease caused by EHV is most common in weaned foals and yearlings, often in autumn and winter.
 However, older horses can succumb and are more likely than younger ones to transmit the virus without showing clinical signs of infection.
 It is the continual cycling of EHV respiratory disease in young horses and the periodic reactivation of latent EHV in older horses that maintains the risk of EHV abortion in pregnant mares and EHV neurological disease in horses of all types and ages.